-5.8 As well as the community consultations the Wilmcote and Pathlow NDP must be prepared by having appropriate regard to national planning policy and to be in general conformity with strategic planning policy as set out by Stratford-on-Avon District Council.

-5.9 National planning policy is contained in one document, the National Planning Policy Framework (NPPF).
+- 5.8 As well as the community consultations the Wilmcote and Pathlow NDP must be prepared by having appropriate regard to national planning policy and to be in general conformity with strategic planning policy as set out by Stratford-on-Avon District Council. - 5.9 National planning policy is contained in one document, the National Planning Policy Framework (NPPF).
 The government have also published web based guidance alongside this in the National Planning Practice Guide (NPPG).
-The Wilmcote NDP has been prepared to take full account of both of these documents.

-5.10 The key area of national planning policy affecting the Wilmcote and Pathlow NDP is national Green Belt policy.
+The Wilmcote NDP has been prepared to take full account of both of these documents. - 5.10 The key area of national planning policy affecting the Wilmcote and Pathlow NDP is national Green Belt policy.
 This sets out the strict controls on the type of development permitted in the Green Belt (paras.
 88 and 89 of NPPF) and the circumstances when Green Belt boundaries can be changed (paras.82 and 83).
 With regard to the latter, Green Belt boundaries can only be altered in exceptional circumstances and through the preparation or review of a Local Plan.
-The preparation of the Local Plan for the area is the responsibility Stratford-on-Avon

-District Council.
-Currently, the emerging Local Plan (Core Strategy) is very unlikely to change Green Belt boundaries, and this means that the Wilmcote NDP must be prepared within the strict limits of existing national Green Belt policy: that when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt (NPPF, para.
+This means that the Wilmcote NDP must be prepared within the strict limits of existing national

+Green Belt policy: that when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt (NPPF, para.
 88); and, with certain exceptions, the construction of new buildings in the Green Belt should be considered inappropriate (para 89).

-5.11 But these limits offer opportunities in terms of infilling and other forms of building that are acceptable in Green Belt.
+- 5.11 But these limits offer opportunities in terms of infilling and other forms of building that are acceptable in Green Belt.
 These, and other positive and beneficial uses of the Green Belt, as identified in para.
-81 of NPPF, including "opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land".

-5.12 Existing planning policy for Stratford is contained in the Stratford-on-Avon District Council Local Plan Review (2006).
-This identifies Wilmcote as a Local Centre Village "washed over" by the Green Belt.

-5.13 Emerging planning policy in the Stratford-on-Avon Core Strategy (Policy CS15) maintains this position with limited infilling continuing to be considered acceptable in Wilmcote in what will in future be termed a Local Service Village.
-Pathlow is defined as an "other settlement" under Policy CS15 of the emerging Core Strategy, and will, therefore, only be considered for small-scale, community-led housing development that meets a need identified by the local community and that is in line with national Green Belt policy.

-5.14 The parish also has valued, natural heritage assets with many distinctive habitats, including the canal.
-The Stratford-upon-Avon Canal is identified as a sub-regional green infrastructure resource whose character and continuity should be maintained (Source: Warwickshire, Coventry and Solihull Sub - Regional Green Infrastructure Strategy November 2013).
+81 of NPPF, including "opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land". - 5.12 The Core Strategy was adopted by the District Council on 11 July 2016.
+Policy CS.15 identifies Wilmcote as a Local Service Village.
+It is "washed over" by the Green Belt which means that only limited infilling and redevelopment is acceptable within its boundaries. - 5.13 Pathlow is not covered by the infilling provisions of Policy CS10 and is defined as an "other rural locaton" under Policy CS15 of the Core Strategy, and will, therefore, be more limited in terms of the development considered appropriate and this must be in accordance with Green Belt policy. - 5.14 The parish has valued natural heritage assets with many distinctive habitats, including the canal.
+The Stratford-upon-Avon Canal is identified as a sub-regional green infrastructure resource whose character and continuity should be maintained (Source: Warwickshire, Coventry and Solihull Sub Regional Green Infrastructure Strategy November 2013).
 The canal and towpath are valued by residents: 92% of those responding named the canal as an important recreational amenity.
-The canal is also a potential Local Wildlife Site.

-5.15 Wilmcote also has a significant number of designated and non-designated heritage assets.
+The canal is also a potential Local Wildlife Site. - 5.15 Wilmcote also has a significant number of designated and non-designated heritage assets.
 This includes the conservation area and three Grade I listed buildings and 16 Grade II.
-The parish also has a number of historic farmsteads.
-In addition, the Local History Society has identified several sites of historic interest related to the area's quarrying and canal heritage.

-5.16 The evidence base used to develop the neighbourhood plan is set out in full in the accompanying Planning Policy Assessment and Evidence Base report.
+The parish has a number of historic farmsteads.
+In addition, the Local History Society has identified several sites of historic interest related to the area's quarrying and canal heritage. - 5.16 The evidence base used to develop the neighbourhood plan is set out in full in the accompanying Planning Policy Assessment and Evidence Base report.